5 Reasons Why Your Career Is Important In Life

 This is like saying that going to the gym isn’t important because looks don’t matter.
-It’s simply missing the mark.
+It’s simply not the point.
 Aside from physical appearance, there are several other benefits exercise—more energy, improved mood, improved sleep, less stress, ect.

-In reality, career is just as important as any other aspect of life.
-And we can’t leave a major area of our life unattended, whether it be career, relationships, health, or finances.
+Career is just as important as any other aspect of life.
+And we can’t leave a major area of our life unattended whether it be career, relationships, health, or finances.

 In this post we’re going to explore the impact career has on one’s well being.
 It’s important to be equipped with this knowledge because during our journey to fulfilling work, we inevitably come across roadblocks.
 One thing that can help get passed the roadblocks is knowing why career is so important in life.

 1. Career is a lot of your life

 When you factor out sleep, your job is pretty much half of your life.
 That’s no small amount.
 So if your job is something you either hate or are indifferent about, that’s about half of your life you either hate or are indifferent about.
 Not good.